carycorreia/GCD_Course_Assignment/Codebook.md

 ```
   - use regex to clean up names and then assign the cleaned up names to all datasets
   - use regex and grepl to pair down the readings data so it only contains mean and std dev readings
-  - Combine all data together to create a tidy data set for test data...called it testData (data frame)
+  - Combine all data together to create a tidy data set for test data called testData (data frame)

 #####  3. Prep the train data set
   - I followed the exact same methodology as laid out in step 2